A village Called Klong Toei

-I regularly walk around the neighborhood where I have my little habits and as I often do, I continue my way along the klong of the soi Paisingto, social housing building and on the klong houses where people live in what could be called slum that is facing the new complex FYI center (for your inspiration) where there are company offices and a hotel.
+I regularly walk around the neighborhood where I have my little habits and as I often do, I continue my way along the Klong of the soi Paisingto, social housing building and on the Klong houses where people live in what could be called slum that is facing the new complex FYI center (for your inspiration) where there are company offices and a hotel.
 Soup vendors’ stalls as well as many moto-taxi and here I am on Rama 4 road and I just have to cross it to get to the market, but not this time.

 To Go There

-MRT Sirikit center and exit1 soi Paisingto.
+MRT Sirikit center and exit 4 soi Paisingto.
 When out of the station take a left and about 20 meters further go left.
 If you want to visit the rooster breeder after the charcoal man walks along the Klong to the end, if not, pass El Mercado and straight into the very narrow alley (where you can find the motorcycle rental) and immediately to the right, and again to the right, then walk through the small alleys.
 Do not hesitate to retrace your steps or to the Rama 4 Road or to Soi 22.